Twitter Goes Wild After Donald Trump Tweets Awkward Photo With Kim Kardashian — See Some Of The Best Replies

 At a point when Kardashian was pregnant with her first child in 2013, Trump felt moved to comment on her appearance again, opining, “She’s gotten a little bit large.
 I would say this, I don’t think you should dress like you weigh 120 pounds.”
 And in another interview a year later, Trump said that Kardashian had “a bad body.”

-Kardashian and Trump first met in 2010, when she appeared on Trump’s reality show The Apprentice to plug a line colognes that Trump had founded with TV pundit Piers Morgan.
+Kardashian and Trump first met in 2010, when she appeared on Trump’s reality show The Apprentice to plug a line of colognes that Trump had founded with TV pundit Piers Morgan.

 But while Trump appeared delighted to be meeting Kardashian again, supposedly with a policy agenda of some gravitas, Twitter users could not get past the awkward photo of the pair, posted by Trump later that afternoon, with some wondering if the meeting was overly revealing of the feelings Kardashian and Trump held for each other — or if the story of the sit-down would make a good Hollywood movie pitch.